Vision-Paudel/Project-1-Tuition-Reimbursement-Management-System/README.md

 ## Usage

-Start a Postgres server and run the sql seript.
+Start the Postgres server and run the sql script.
 In the configuration file, enter your database details.

-Run the Python code which should start the backend server.

-You can now open the HTML files and run the Frontend.
+Run the Python code which should start the backend server, then open the index.html file in the Frontend.

+---
 This was a solo project.

 ## License